richek/mrDatabase/README.md

 ### Case and Fuzzy Match

-Commands, search and index keys and values are converted internally to lower case.
+Commands, search, and index keys and values are converted internally to lower case.
 Thus, all are functionally case insensitive.
 Keys and values in an object are not modified.

 Internally, the objects {Lastname:Smith}, {lastname:Smith}, {LASTNAME:SMITH}, and {lastname:smith} are all the same object.